The DAO hack controversy was one of the biggest events that shook the newly-formed Ethereum community back in 2016. Here's how it happened.

 Conclusion

-The DAO is perhaps the first big-scale application of Ethereum-based smart contracts which has brought significant implications to the blockchain development itself.
-We can even say that the event marked the beginning of a new era of Ethereum's public blockchain as a whole.
-However, it is undeniable that The DAO execution was quite controversial and problematic.
-The heist triggered a general suspicion against blockchain technology on its own and heated the debate on the requirement of regulations.
+The DAO is perhaps the first big-scale application of Ethereum-based smart contracts which has brought significant implications to blockchain development.
+We can even say that the event marked the beginning of a new era of Ethereum's public blockchain.

 When it comes to market cap, Ethereum always comes in second to Bitcoin.
 But there are other altcoins to look for if you'd like to try investing in prospective cryptocurrencies.
 You can learn all about them in 10 Best Cryptocurrencies to Trade Other than Bitcoin.